gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 |Language| C|
 |Date|As of January, 2020|

-## Problems Azure Sphere Addresses

-1. Customers demanding end to end security
-2. Integrating existing MCU (FreeRTOS) code with the Internet
-3. Simplifying Device Provisioning

 ## What you will learn

-1. Building an [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application that integrates with [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover).
-2. Device control with ([Azure IoT Hub Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover)) and ([Azure IoT Hub Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover)).
-3. Integrating a FreeRTOS real time application running on Azure Sphere with Azure IoT.
+1. How to run a **FreeRTOS** Real Time application on Azure Sphere and integrate with Azure IoT.
+2. How to create an Azure IoT Central Application.
+2. How to integrating an [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application with [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover).
+3. How to securely control an Azure Sphere remotely from Azure IoT Central **[Settings](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover)** and **[Commands](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover)**.

 If unfamiliar with Azure Sphere development then review the [Create a Secure Azure Sphere App using the Grove Shield Sensor Kit](https://github.com/gloveboxes/Create-a-Secure-Azure-Sphere-App-using-the-Grove-Shield-Sensor-Kit) tutorial before starting this tutorial.

 ## Azure Sphere Solution Architecture

-There are two applications deployed to the Azure Sphere.
+There are **two** applications deployed to the Azure Sphere.

 1. The first application is a **High Level** *Linux* application running on the **Cortex A7** core.
-It is responsible for sending temperature and humidity telemetry to Azure IoT Central, processing Digital Twin and Direct Method messages from Azure IoT Central, and finally, passing on event messages from the Real Time core *FreeRTOS* application to Azure IoT Central.
+It is responsible for sending temperature and humidity data to Azure IoT Central, processing Digital Twin and Direct Method messages from Azure IoT Central, and finally, passing on **inter-core** messages from the *FreeRTOS* application running on the Real Time core to Azure IoT Central.
 1. The second is a **Real Time** *FreeRTOS* application running in the **Cortex M4**.
 It runs a number of FreeRTOS Tasks.
-The first task is to blink an LED, the second is to monitor for button presses, and the third is to send **inter-core** messages to the **High Level** application whenever the button is pressed.
-Note, the FreeRTOS application running on the Real Time core cannot connect directly to the network.
+The first task is to blink an LED, the second is to monitor for button presses, and the third is to send **inter-core** messages to the **High Level** application whenever the button is pressed. **Note**, the FreeRTOS application running on the Real Time core cannot connect directly to the network.

 ![](resources/azure-sphere-application-architecture.png)